 Because of its location along the northern California coast, Crescent City is one of the coolest parts of the state, with a mild climate and overcast skies throughout the year.
 In the summer and early fall months, that means the heat never becomes sweltering, and cloud cover is frequent.
 If you crave summer heat, simply drive a few miles inland.
 The Klamath Salmon Festival, which typically takes place in August, features a parade, activities honoring the traditions of the Klamath Tribes, and, of course, delicious fish.
 During the winter, you can expect rain and high winds — though temperatures rarely drop below freezing— so pack a waterproof layer and proper shoes if you’re planning to visit during this time.
 In December, the city holds its Lighthouse Quilt Guild Christmas Bazaar, where you can find quilts and unique handmade gifts for sale.

-What are the top things to do in Crescent City?
+Top things to do in Crescent City

 Battery Point Light